SanderMertens/flecs/README.md

-# reflecs
+# flecs
-Reflecs is an entity component system implemented in C99.
+Flecs is an entity component system implemented in C99.
 It's design goal is to pack as much punch as possible into a small library with a minimal API and zero dependencies.
 Here are some of its features:

 - A multi-threaded job scheduler
 - A module system for organizing components and systems in large projects
-- An growing list of reusable modules, including an [SDL renderer](https://github.com/SanderMertens/reflecs-systems-sdl2), [2D physics engine](https://github.com/SanderMertens/reflecs-systems-physics) and [web dashboard](https://github.com/SanderMertens/reflecs-systems-admin)
+- An growing list of reusable modules, including an [SDL renderer](https://github.com/SanderMertens/flecs-systems-sdl2), [2D physics engine](https://github.com/SanderMertens/flecs-systems-physics) and [web dashboard](https://github.com/SanderMertens/flecs-systems-admin)
 - An API for obtaining runtime statistics on performance and memory usage
 - Automatic and manual time management
 - Periodic, reactive and on-demand systems

-In addition, reflecs has a flexible architecture with many features that let you write powerful applications with just a few lines of code:
+In addition, flecs has a flexible architecture with many features that let you write powerful applications with just a few lines of code:

 - Prefabs let you create components in memory once, and reuse it across many entities